paul-soporan/lcs/packages/benchmarks/README.md

 The generated results will be saved in the `./output.json` file, with benchmarks from all categories aggregated together.

 For comparison, my own results can be found in the `./results` folder, split by category into different files.
+Note: The results for `simple` present in the paper have been accidentally overriden, so `simple.json` instead contains similar results from a different run.

 ### Format